Louis-Cagnion/Louis-Cagnion/README.md

 ### 💬 Ask Me About
 - Algorithms & problem solving
 - C / C++ / Python
-- AI fundamentals
 - Game mechanics & AI logic

 ---

 ### 🎯 Passions & Interests
+- **Artificial Intelligence**, especially applied to problem solving and simulations
 - **Video games**, with a strong interest in gameplay systems and AI-driven mechanics
 - **Game development** as a technical and creative field
-- **Artificial Intelligence**, especially applied to problem solving and simulations

 ---